Menonn0228/Reflector-IOS/GUIDE.md

 ## RSSNetworkManager
 This class uses the  [Alamofire](https://github.com/Alamofire/Alamofire) dependency to make network requests to fetch RSS Feeds.
 When creating networking requests, this class is where you create those methods to do the knitty gritty stuff.
 That way, when you are wanting to actually *fetch* the data, all you have to do is call the methodts within the class.

-## Rule of Thumb for Documenting Code

-1. __ALWAYS__ Document methods in your classes, and document what classes do.
-2. If you make spaghetti code that magically works and you don't know why, COMMENT that it works for some reason so that nobody messes with it.
-3. When using code from other sites or Youtube videos, Always comment the link so that othes developers can learn what you did.
-This may also help with plagarism.
+By the way, the RSSNetworkManager is a Singleton Object.
+DO NOT create a new instance of this class whenever you want to use it.
+Simple call RSSNetworkManager.shared.
+More information on Singleton [here](https://cocoacasts.com/what-is-a-singleton-and-how-to-create-one-in-swift/).